 What Is Car Insurance in NZ?

-Car insurance NZ is a safety net for individuals to minimize their financial loss at times where accidents happen.
+Car insurance NZ is a safety net for individuals to minimise their financial loss at times where accidents happen.
 You set up a policy with an insurance provider where you agree to pay a set amount, or premium.
 This can be paid monthly, bi-annually, or annually depending on the policy agreement you have.

 In the event an accident does occur, the insurance company agrees to pay for the damages as stated in the policy.
 Different policies offer different levels of coverages, which is something you should be aware of when signing an agreement for car insurance in NZ.